-, individuals may have chosen to not consume the snacks in either study due to them not liking the snack on offer. iking ratings of each respective snack were collected via the questionnaire, with conditions not being different on brownie liking (study 1) and M&M liking (study 2), so the effect of this can be considered to be mitigated.
-Finally, the laboratory environment may have limited the results of the present studies, as behaviour may have been influenced by the laboratory surroundings (Privitera, Cooper, & Cosco, 2012; Privitera & Creary, 2013; Privitera & Zuraikat, 2014)ield such as those conducted by Rozin et al., (2011) and Kroese, Marchiori, and De Ridder (2016) snack position in ‘real-world’ environments.
-The present findings are generally in line with snacks placed closer consumed more than those further away (Bucher et al., 2016; Hollands et al., 2019). uture studies may wish to larger environments and with food industry to examine how these seemingly robust effects translate influencing world consumption, but would require stringent procedures and control of the manipulation to determine a meaningful outcome.
+Further, it could be considered that individuals may have chosen to not consume the snacks in either study due to them not liking the snack on offer.
+However, liking ratings of each respective snack were collected via the questionnaire, with conditions not being different on brownie liking (study 1) and M&M liking (study 2), so the effect of this can be considered to be mitigated.
+Finally, the laboratory environment may have limited the results of the present studies, as participants’ behaviour may have been influenced by the laboratory surroundings compared to more familiar environments where food would be consumed such as a mock kitchen (Privitera, Cooper, & Cosco, 2012; Privitera & Creary, 2013; Privitera & Zuraikat, 2014).
+Alternatively, the effect could be explored in field settings, such as those conducted by Rozin et al., (2011) and Kroese, Marchiori, and De Ridder (2016), where snack position can be manipulated in ‘real-world’ environments such as supermarkets and workplaces.
+While not conducted within a field environment, the present findings may be applicable to snacking behaviour in workplace offices.
+In these office scenarios, individuals may reduce their consumption by placing the less-healthy snacks further away, by increasing physical effort to consume them such as by using wrappers, or by reducing the visual saliency of the snack.
+Similarly, the present findings may inform wider public health if applied to café tills where sweet less-healthy snacks are often displayed and selected.
+If these snacks are presented further away, selection and consumption may be reduced.
+The present findings are generally in line with previous conclusions stating snacks placed closer are consumed more than those further away (Bucher et al., 2016; Hollands et al., 2019).
+In agreement with Hollands et al. (2019), future studies may wish to explore the proximity effect in larger field environments and with the food industry to examine how these seemingly robust effects translate to influencing real-world consumption and improving wider public health, but would require stringent procedures and control of the manipulation to determine a meaningful outcome.

 Overall Conclusion

 Considered together, the proximity effect was observed across two studies, with consumption being higher when snacks are presented at 20cm from the individual than 70cm.
-The two studies indicate that physical effort may somewhat moderate the proximity effect, with perceived visual salience potentially dictating whether to initiate consumptionconsume when snacks are placed at different distances.
+The two studies indicate that physical effort may somewhat moderate the proximity effect, with perceived visual salience potentially dictating whether to initiate consumption whilst having a lesser impact on how much to consume when snacks are placed at different distances.
 In particular, increasing physical effort with plastic wrappers diminished the proximity effect, indicating that if effort is high, consumption is similar regardless of position.
-Results of the second study indicate that the proximity effect is likely to occur regardless of snack colour, although further research is required to determine a visual salience manipulation.
-The outcomes of the study add to and consolidate the knowledge of the proximity effect, whilst also future public health policy through encouraging choice architects to design food environments with less-healthy food items positioned further away from consumers to reduce consumption of less-healthy snacks.
-Future studies may wish to explore whether increasing visual salience and reducing effort alongside manipulating distance can increase the consumption of healthier foods such as fruits and vegetables, as well as explore how effects translate from laboratories to more naturalistic environments such as cafés and
+Results of the second study indicate that the proximity effect is likely to occur regardless of snack colour, although further research is required to determine a consistent visual salience manipulation.
+The outcomes of the study add to and consolidate the knowledge of the proximity effect, whilst also informing future public health policy through encouraging choice architects to design food environments with less-healthy food items positioned further away from consumers to reduce consumption of less-healthy snacks.
+Future studies may wish to explore whether increasing visual salience and reducing effort alongside manipulating distance can increase the consumption of healthier foods such as fruits and vegetables, as well as explore how effects translate from laboratories to more naturalistic environments such as cafés and workplace settings.

 Acknowledgements and Declarations